 A demonstrated interested in international health, commitment to the community through volunteer work or other service, and experience working with diverse populations, particularly in underserved areas, are all viewed positively by our Admissions Committee.
 We encourage all prospective applicants to take the time to familiarize themselves with the Medical School for International Health's curriculum, objectives and current student profile before making the decision to apply.

 I am a Canadian citizen and have a lot of questions about residency and how to pay for my tuition.
 Where can I find that information?
 We have just updated our Canadian Student FAQ.
-Click here to view.
+(Click here to view.)
+Most Canadian students pay for their tuition and cost of attendance with private bank loans.
+There are also several scholarships awarded each year to Canadian students through the Canadian Associates of Ben-gurion University.
+Click here to view information on scholarships.

 I’m older than the average first-year medical student.
 Can I apply to the MSIH?